 - Sizes tend to run small, especially for users with wider feet

 The Nike Lunarbeast Pro TD is another old model with a proven track record.
-We would recommend this pair for younger athletes who are working their way to the top through rigorous training and competitions.
+It’s one of the best cleats from the Nike brand.
+We would recommend this cleat for younger athletes who are working their way to the top through rigorous training and competitions.

-- Comes with a convenient strap to prevent laces from getting untied
+- Features a convenient strap to prevent laces from getting untied

 - Has a wide strap for extra midfoot stability